ROCm/container-toolkit/README.md

 ====================================================================================================================
 =============================================== End of ROCm SMI Log ================================================
 ```
-  1. Show GPU Tracker Status
+  1. Show GPU Tracker Status:

-      Once AMD Container Toolkit, is installed, the GPU Tracker is initialized and the status can be queried using the `status` command.
-By default it can be seen that GPUs are granted the `shared` accessibility.
+      Once AMD Container Toolkit, is installed, the GPU Tracker is initialized and the status can be queried using the `status` CLI.
+If GPU Tracker is enabled, by default it can be seen that GPUs are granted the `shared` accessibility.

       ```text
       > amd-ctk gpu-tracker status